sravyapalla/Minor_Project_CS64123/README.md

 1. Load the dataset from a CSV file.
 2. Drop non-numeric and unnecessary columns.
 3. Handle missing and infinite values by replacing them with NaN and dropping them.
+4. Encoded non numeric columns and picked important features based on their correlation.
-4. Normalize numerical features using MinMaxScaler.
+5. Normalize numerical features using MinMaxScaler.
-5. Shuffle the dataset for better generalization.
+6. Shuffle the dataset for better generalization.
-6. Split the dataset into training (80%) and testing (20%) sets.
+7. Split the dataset into training (80%) and testing (20%) sets.

 ## Getting started
 To set up the environment and install dependencies, use the following: